pablo-iglesias/Microservice-POC/README.md

 	*   Windows run "gradlew test"
 4. Find tests report in build/reports/tests/test/index.html

+## Debugging the application

+Because of an issue with the dependency injector, you cannot debug the main class, please generate the jar and run your debug sessions on the jar file

 ## TODO list

 Development never ends

 1. Extend unit tests to cover Adapter package
-2. Convert Page to an entity, promote relation with Role from 1:1 to 1:n
-3. Have the REST API to honor JSON API specification ([jsonapi.org](http://jsonapi.org/))
+2. Have the REST API to honor JSON API specification ([jsonapi.org](http://jsonapi.org/))
-4. Add localization support for application templates and REST API error messages
+3. Add localization support for application templates and REST API error messages
-5. Add by language content negotiation
+4. Add by language content negotiation